algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

-At first, rearranging the data into a matrix like this doesn't seem to help with anything, so let's think of this in another way.
+At first, translating the set of equations into a matrix like this doesn't seem to help with anything, so let's think of this in another way.

+#### Row Echelon Form
-Wouldn't it be great if the system of equations looked like this:
+Instead of the complicated mess of equations shown above, imagine if the system looked like this:

 $$
 \begin{align}